 The first step in integrative medical therapies for knee pain is to reduce inflammation.
 Swelling interferes with range of motion and places pressure on the soft tissues.
 We then use massage therapy [LINK] and other techniques to improve range of motion gradually.
 Joint manipulation may also be recommended to realign the knee and hip joint.

 What Can I Do at Home to Alleviate Knee Pain?

 The leg muscles improve knee function by holding the joint in place.
 Exercising strengthens these muscles and stretches keep the muscles loose and extended.

 Don’t let your knee pain diminish your quality of life.
-Chiropractic care is a safe non-surgical, drug-free intervention that addresses the underlying cause of your knee pain and other symptoms.
+Integrative medical care is a safe non-surgical, drug-free intervention that addresses the underlying cause of your knee pain and other symptoms.
 Contact us today to schedule your personal consultation.